-Starting in Since the 2017-2018 school year, The Alliance School will closely has closely aligned to the district early start calendar. with the only exception being two additional Professional Development (non-student attendance) days in the month of October.
+Starting in the 2017-2018 school year, The Alliance School will closely align to the district early start calendar. with the only exception being two additional Professional Development (non-student attendance) days in the month of October.
 See attached calendar for specifics.
-The school's mission is to be a safe, student-centered, and academically challenging environment to meet the needs of ALL students.
-The school plans to continue with this mission of serving all students through a challenging, culturally responsive, and differentiated learning program.